 Ey swayel (hello).
 Tilyen tel skwix.
 Teli tsel kw’e The’wa:li.
 I am Stό:lō and was raised in my home community, Soowahlie First Nation.
 I proudly carry the ancestral name, Tilyen.
 I have enjoyed living on the beautiful unceded, ancestral lands of xʷməθkʷəy̓əm, Sḵwx̱wú7mesh and Tsleil-Waututh peoples since 2009.
 I am a wife and mother to two young children.

 I believe strongly in giving back to my community.
 I have spent more than ten years working professionally in Indigenous peoples’ health, including a variety of roles in health research, policy, planning, and education.
-I am trained and certified as a birth and postpartum doula through Doula Training Canada, and am currently completing my certification as a Childbirth Educator.
+I am a co-creator and co-facilitator of the ekw’í7tl Indigenous full spectrum doula training, and co-creator of the ekw’í7tl Indigenous prenatal curriculum.

 From years of working in the health care system, and then becoming a parent myself, I have come to appreciate how significant an impact doulas can have on the experiences parents have during pregnancy, labour, and postpartum.
 In both of my pregnancies and births, my doulas supported me to own my role as a decision-maker, and to trust my body and my baby.
 I came out of those experiences feeling empowered.
 After the birth of my second child, I resolved that I, too, can help others to reclaim birthing and ease the transition into parenthood.